 Iron-On Velcro: Follow the brand's instructions, which often involve pressing the Velcro down with a hot iron for a few seconds.

 Fabric glue is the best option for creating a strong and long-lasting bond.
 Look for fabric-specific adhesives that work well with Velcro, such as E6000 or Aleene's Fabric Fusion.
-Apply a thin layer of adhesive on the Velcro, press it onto the cloth, and let it dry for the specified time.
+Apply a thin layer of adhesive to the Velcro, press it onto the cloth, and let it dry for the specified time.
 Avoid using hot glue because it usually tends to hold up over time.

 Adding Velcro to embroidered patches makes them flexible, reusable, and adaptable to an extensive range of surfaces.
 With options for sewing, gluing, or using iron-on Velcro, you can customize your design to what tools you have.
 Velcro is both flexible and durable, making it perfect for creating unique patches for uniforms, luggage, and fashion items.
 Start exploring with Velcro-backed patches.